 MQ-9 Reaper

 India will be the first country outside the NATO alliance to get the MQ-9 Reaper armed UAVs.
-India is set to finalise a long-conceived proposal to procure 30 multi-mission armed Predator drones from the US for the three services at an estimated cost of over $3 billion (around Rs 22,000 crore.
-The proposal to acquire the MQ-9B long-endurance drones, armed with air-to-ground missiles, is likely to be cleared by the Defence Acquisition Council (DAC) in the next few weeks following which it will be placed before the PM-led Cabinet Committee on Security.
+The MQ-9 “Reaper” is a greatly enlarged successor to the MQ-1 “Predator”.
+India was set to finalise a long-conceived proposal to procure 30 MQ-9 Reaper multi-mission armed drones from the US for the three services at an estimated cost of over $3 billion (around Rs 22,000 crore.
+The proposal to acquire the MQ-9B long-endurance drones, armed with air-to-ground missiles, is likely to be cleared by the Defence Acquisition Council (DAC), led by Defence Minister Rajnath Singh, following which it will be placed before the PM-led Cabinet Committee on Security.
 The procurement proposal has been moved by the Indian Navy and all three services are likely to get 10 drones each.
+But the number was reportedly scaled back to 18, with six each for the three forces.

 Unmanned Aerial Vehicle is basically one of the Remote Sensing Platforms are evolving as an important, reasonable, component of precision farming and crop development.
 It allows observer and/or sensor to be above the target/phenomena of interest.
 UAV is an autonomous aerial vehicle which is piloted remotely and uses aerodynamic forces for lifting and can carry various types of payloads.
 The UAV market is one of the fastest growing fields in the world.
 Role of UAVs in defence sector is ever-increasing on account of new additionalities being added to them making them fit for intelligence, surveillance, reconnaissance, electronic warfare and strike missions.